liuyehcf/BlogSource/_posts/Spring-IoC-源码剖析.md

 	protected void invokeBeanFactoryPostProcessors(ConfigurableListableBeanFactory beanFactory) {
 		PostProcessorRegistrationDelegate.invokeBeanFactoryPostProcessors(beanFactory, getBeanFactoryPostProcessors());

-		// Detect a LoadTimeWeaver and prepare for weaving, if found in the meantime
+		//Detect a LoadTimeWeaver and prepare for weaving, if found in the meantime
-		// (e.g. through an @Bean method registered by ConfigurationClassPostProcessor) if (beanFactory.getTempClassLoader() == null && beanFactory.containsBean(LOAD_TIME_WEAVER_BEAN_NAME)) {
+		//(e.g. through an @Bean method registered by ConfigurationClassPostProcessor) if (beanFactory.getTempClassLoader() == null && beanFactory.containsBean(LOAD_TIME_WEAVER_BEAN_NAME)) {
 			beanFactory.addBeanPostProcessor(new LoadTimeWeaverAwareProcessor(beanFactory));
 			beanFactory.setTempClassLoader(new ContextTypeMatchClassLoader(beanFactory.getBeanClassLoader()));